dharmendrasahu08/investigateconnectionpool/README.md

 6- Start tomcat and hit url localhost:8080/investigateconnectionpool

    Tomcat-Jdbc connection pool section

      a.
 Click the "Query with 10 params in IN clause"  link, it redirect to "success page" (normal execution).

      b.
-Click the "Query with 40000 params in IN clause" link, now it generate: "This connection has been closed exception"
+Click the "Query with 40000 params in IN clause" link, now it generate: "This connection has been closed           exception".

      c.
 If we again click any of the link then application is trying to use old connection which was closed.
 We            need to restart the app to fix this.

    C3PO connection pool

      a.
 Click the "Query with 10 params in IN clause"  link, it redirect to no "success page" (normal execution).

      b.
 Click the "Query with 40000 params in IN clause" link, now it generate: "This connection has been closed           exception".

      c.
 If we again click "Query with 10 params in IN clause", it redirect to "success page".